 Consider Work-Study Programs

 Encourage your child to consider a work-study program, provided that they can handle it without compromising on their academics.
 Work-study programs are federally funded.
-Students are paid to work on campus itself.
+Students are paid to work on the campus itself.
 The cumulative income over a period of 3 years can make a significant difference to their overall debt.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!